jacauc/WinLoginAudit/README.md

 # Create a bot

-Simple instructions for setting up the Telegram Bot https://www.forsomedefinition.com/automation/creating-telegram-bot-notifications/:
+Instructions for setting up the Telegram Bot https://www.forsomedefinition.com/automation/creating-telegram-bot-notifications/:

 Simplified instructions:

 0. Use telegram
 1. Chat with @botfather
 2. Type /newbot